MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tableno-property.md

 <!-- Sets the source table number, if any, for this codeunit.-->

-Sets a table as a record parameter by reference in the `OnRun` trigger of the codeunit.
+Sets record parameter by reference to a table in the `OnRun` trigger.

 ## Applies To